-Each contractor is appointed following a formal tender or approved procurement vehicle and is engaged to carry out the works by Contract or Memorandum of Understanding.
-Each Contract or memorandum of understanding details the scope of works, contract conditions and specifies the Health and Safety duties of responsibilities of all parties.

-ESB (BSC) is responsible for providing resources only where explicitly agreed.
+Each contractor is appointed following a formal tender or approved procurement process and is engaged to carry out the works by contract.
+Each contract details the scope of works, contract conditions and specifies the health and safety duties of responsibilities of all parties.
+Electric Ireland is responsible for providing resources only where explicitly agreed.